-Here are some sleep problems people experience
+Here are some sleep problems people experience:

 Narcolepsy can cause you to suddenly fall asleep at inappropriate times.
 It’s caused by the brain being unable to regulate your sleeping and waking patterns.
 If you have narcolepsy, you may feel very drowsy throughout the day and fall asleep suddenly and without warning – for example, while at work, talking, or driving.
-There is no cure but the symptoms can be controlled by medication and by lifestyle adjustments such as changing your sleeping routine, improving your diet and exercising.
+There is no cure, but the symptoms can be controlled by medication and by lifestyle adjustments such as changing your sleeping routine, improving your diet and exercising.

 Sleep apnoea is when your breathing stops and starts when you sleep, constantly interrupting your rest.
 If you have sleep apnoea, you will often snore loudly or make gasping or choking noises while you sleep.
 During the day, you will feel very tired, find it hard to concentrate, have mood swings, and have a headache on waking.

-Losing weight and sleeping on your side can help mild sleep apnoea.
+Losing weight and sleeping on your side can help with mild sleep apnoea.
 You can also be prescribed special devices to help keep your airway open during sleep.

 What can cause sleep problems?

 Many different things that can affect our sleep.
 They include:

 - stress or worry